fj222wh/Order_System_L3/docs/reflection.md

 Through out the program exceptions are thrown when something goes wrong.
 This is mostly implemented on the backend.
 There is validation in the backend which checks the incoming data, and if it's not the data/type we expected an Exception wll be thrown.

 In this appplication I have tried to avoid return codes.

+I don't return NullObjects, instead if something is not found an exception will be thrown.

+However, unfortunately one major improvment that I didn't implement is handling the errors in a try-catch on the front end.
+Right now I have not implemented displaying the error messages or communicating that some is wrong to the user.
+The error handling implemented is mainly in the backend where the server errors are logged to the developer.
 ## Chapter 8
 ## Chapter 9
+Unit tests have not been used when creating the tests for the application.
+Unit tests were made with jest for the module.

+I didn't apply the principles like // TODO: Give example
 ## Chapter 10
 ## Chapter 11